ykirpichev/CarND-MPC-Project/README.md

 The modle predictive control algorithm was used in order to address the problem.
 Model predictive controllers rely on dynamic models of the process, most often linear empirical models obtained by system identification.
 The main advantage of MPC is the fact that it allows the current timeslot to be optimized, while keeping future timeslots in account.
 This is achieved by optimizing a finite time-horizon, but only implementing the current timeslot and then optimizing again.

 The prediction horizon is the duration over which future predictions are made.
-We’ll refer to this as T.
+Prediction horizon is refered as T.
 T is the product of two other variables, N and dt.

 N, dt, and T are hyperparameters that usually tuned for each model predictive controller.
 However, there are some general guidelines.
 T should be as large as possible, while dt should be as small as possible.

 ### The model
-Student describes their model in detail.
-This includes the state, actuators and update equations.
 I used global kinematic model described by lesson 18: Vechicle Models.
 `[x,y,ψ,v]` is the state of the vehicle, `Lf` is a physical characteristic of the vehicle, and `[δ,a]` are the actuators, or control inputs, to our system.
 ```